anaelChardan/TodoApp/README.md

 ### Backend

-The back is in `back` folder and is build on top of PHP 7.3 using Symfony 4 and will follow a UseCase architecture.
+The back is in `application` folder and is build on top of PHP 7.7 using Symfony 4 and will follow a UseCase architecture.

 All commands you can do are located in the Makefile, take time to read it :).